mesosphere/mesos/docs/ssl.md

 List of elliptic curves which should be used for ECDHE-based cipher suites, in preferred order.
 Available values depend on the OpenSSL version used.
 Default value `auto` allows OpenSSL to pick the curve automatically.
 OpenSSL versions prior to `1.0.2` allow for the use of only one curve; in those cases, `auto` defaults to `prime256v1`.

+#### LIBPROCESS_SSL_HOSTNAME_VALIDATION_ALGORITHM=(libprocess|openssl|auto) [default=libprocess]
+This flag is used to select the algorithm libprocess uses to do hostname validation.

+Since hostname validation is part of certificate verification, this flag has no effect unless `LIBPROCESS_SSL_VERIFY_CERT` is set to true.

+Currently, one can choose between two algorithms:

+  - openssl:

+    In client mode: Perform hostname validation during the TLS handshake.
+    If the client connects via hostname, accept the certificate if it contains the hostname as common name (CN) or as a subject alternative name (SAN).
+    If the client connects via IP address and `LIBPROCESS_SSL_VERIFY_IPADD` is true, accept the certificate if it contains the IP as a subject alternative name.

+    In server mode: Dont do hostname validation.

+    This setting requires OpenSSL >= 1.1.0 to be used.

+  - libprocess:

+    Use a hand-written hostname validation algorithm that is run after the connection is established, and close the connection if it fails.

+    In client mode: If the client connects via hostname, accept the certificate if it contains the DNS name as common name or as a subject alternative name, or if contains the IP address. (if `LIBPROCESS_SSL_VERIFY_IPADD` is true) If the client connects via IP address, do a reverse DNS lookup on the IP and proceed as if the client connected to the first result of that lookup.

+    In server mode: Do a reverse DNS lookup on the client IP address and accept the certificate if it contains the DNS name of the first result as common name or as a subject alternative name, or if it contains the client IP and `LIBPROCESS_SSL_VERIFY_IPADD` is true.

+It is suggested that operators choose the 'openssl' setting unless they have applications relying on the behaviour of the 'libprocess' algorithm, since it is using standardized APIs (`X509_VERIFY_PARAM_check_{host,ip}`) provided by OpenSSL to make hostname validation more uniform across applications.
+It is also more secure, since attackers that are able to forge DNS or rDNS result can launch a successful man-in-the-middle attack on the 'libprocess' algorithm.

+NOTE: Due to the implementation of libprocess itself, it is currently probably required to deploy certificates including IP address SANs for Mesos master and agents when using the 'openssl' algorithm.

 ### libevent
 We require the OpenSSL support from libevent.
 The suggested version of libevent is [`2.0.22-stable`](https://github.com/libevent/libevent/releases/tag/release-2.0.22-stable).
 As new releases come out we will try to maintain compatibility.